charcoalphp/charcoal/README.md

 -   `addDelegate()` to add a config object at the end of the delegate list.
 -   `prependDelegate()` to add a config object at the beginning of the delegate list.

-It is also possible to set delegates by passing them (as an array of ConfigInterface) to the constructor:
+On _config_ containers, it is also possible to set delegates by passing them as the 2nd argument to the constructor:

 ```php
 $config = new \Charcoal\Config\GenericConfig('../config/my-config.json', [$delegate1, $delegate2]);
 ```

 > 👉 The order of the delegates is important.
 They are looked in the order they are added, so the first match is returned.
-Use `prependDelegate()` to add a config at the beginning of the stack (top priority).
+Use `prependDelegate()` to add a delegate at the beginning of the stack (top priority).

+Delegates are not available on _entity_ containers.
+This is a _config_-only feature.

 ## Array Access

-The config class implements the `ArrayAccess` interface and therefore can be used with array style:
+The _entity_ container implements the `ArrayAccess` interface and therefore can be used with array style:

 ```php
 $config = new \Charcoal\Config\GenericConfig();